mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 From this I concluded that PhysX most likely pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
 Perhaps if PhysX modified their push out to be a function of penetration depth for small penetrations, it wouldn't have this behavior?

-The fourth side-effect I also noticed was that although objects in large stacks _seemed_ to be at rest, they were actually jittering by small amounts, visible in the editor as tiny fluctuations below quantization precision as objects tried to resolve penetration due to quantization, or were quantized just above a resting surface and fell down towards it, over and over.
+Finally, the fourth side-effect I noticed was that although objects in large stacks _seemed_ to be at rest, they were actually jittering by small amounts, visible in the editor as tiny fluctuations below quantization precision as objects tried to resolve penetration due to quantization, or were quantized just above a resting surface and fell down towards it, over and over.

 # Coming to Rest

 Had I gone down an incorrect fork in the road?
+At this point I was genuinely concerned.
+Perhaps stable networked stacks were not possible in PhysX?

 Could quantized state work with PhysX?